Resource-Efficient Hadamard Test Tailored Variational Framework for Nonlinear Dynamics on Quantum Computers: Summary and Outlook

 To evaluate the effect of hardware noise in low-depth circuit settings, we first examined the variational algorithm in the presence of noise models extracted from calibrated data of contemporary superconducting and trapped-ion processors.
 These simulations verified that, even in the presence of realistic errors of the trapped-ion hardware, the low-depth scheme preserved overlaps exceeding $96\%$ between the variational and classical target states while accurately reproducing the characteristic shockwave signature.
 Building on these findings, we demonstrated the execution of the variational algorithm on the AQT\textquotesingle{s} trapped-ion-based \emph{IBEX Q1} processor and observed consistent performance of low-depth circuits, with hardware-generated variational states exhibiting high ($>95\%$) overlap with the corresponding classical targets.
 Overall, these results verify that our low-depth scheme translated into tangible performance gains on present-day hardware.

 In the future, it will be interesting to devise problem-inspired parameterized ans\"{a}tzes tailored to the Hadamard test framework.
 Such a construction may yield even shallower circuits while simultaneously reducing the parameter count, thereby lowering the computational cost of classical optimization.
 Additionally, existing low-depth schemes, such as those that leverage ancilla qubits, can be integrated into this approach, thereby further reducing circuit depth.
 For instance, employing mid-circuit measurement and feedback is expected to replace otherwise deep multi-qubit operations with classically conditioned single-qubit gates, thereby achieving further depth reduction.
+Moreover, a systematic analysis of various error-mitigation techniques and their impact on the performance of variational algorithms would be particularly worthwhile, especially in the context of our proposed circuit simplifications and ansatz structure.
+In addition to this, a multi-metric benchmarking of different paradigms, including standard and resource-optimized Hadamard-test schemes, two-copy/SWAP-based estimators, ancilla-free/control-free approaches, and shadow-based or garbage-state methods, remains an important and timely direction for future work.
+Such a study, which would balance circuit depth and width against measurement and state-preparation overheads as well as classical post-processing costs under matched hardware assumptions, would significantly enhance our understanding of which schemes are most resource-efficient under given hardware conditions.
 Finally, exploring adaptive, problem-specific ans\"{a}tze tailored to Hadamard test circuits would be valuable, as this strategy is expected to capture the required variational states with even shallower circuits.

 \acknowledgments EM and MU proposed the idea of a resource-efficient implementation of quantum circuits, carried out the expressivity analysis of the ansatz, and also performed the analysis under emulated noise models corresponding to IBM Q and AQT devices.
 MGB, JU, and FR executed the hardware implementation of the problem.
 FR and DGA supervised the project and guided its overall development.
 All authors contributed equally to the preparation and writing of the manuscript.